NET WORTH: $5 billion

 FUNDING AREAS: Health, Education, Environment, and Community Development

-ENVIRONMENT: Sall is a longtime supporter of the Nature Conservancy and even served on the organization's board of governors for nine years.
-He's also a staunch supporter of the World Wildlife Fund, giving more than $3 million to the organization.
-SAS has also supported Duke university, where Stall's wife sits on the board of advisors for the Nicholas Institute for Environmental Policy Solutions.
+ENVIRONMENT: The Salls are longtime supporters of the Nature Conservancy and even served on the organization's board of governors for nine years.
+They're also staunch supporters of the World Wildlife Fund.
+SAS has also supported Duke University, where Stall's wife sits on the board of advisors for the Nicholas Institute for Environmental Policy Solutions.

-HEALTH: Sall is a major donor to the Pan American Health Organization, which mobilizes partnerships to improve health and quality of life in the Americas, working with government agencies and non-profit organizations.
-He has given millions in support of its programs.
+HEALTH & HUMANITARIAN EFFORTS: The family are major donors to the Pan American Health Organization, which mobilizes partnerships to improve health and quality of life in the Americas, working with government agencies and non-profit organizations.

-EDUCATION: Along with his SAS cofounder, Jim Goodnight, Sall committed himself to education through their founding of the Cary Academy in 1996.
+EDUCATION: The Salls cofounded Cary Academy in 1996.
 The Cary Academy is a private school that integrates technology into its entire curriculum to prepare students for the 21st century.
 The school features smaller class sizes and emphasizes the use of technology in the classroom as a part of its strong focus on science, technology, engineering, and math (STEM) education.
 Upon enrollment, students are issued tablet computers.
 Before tablets, they were given laptops.
 The school's model has been adapted by a number of schools throughout North Carolina.

 In addition, through SAS, Sall has helped guide the donations of tens of millions of dollars into education programs throughout North Carolina.
 These programs include the Triangle High Five, which supports "the development and sustainability of professional learning communities within the North Carolina Triangle Region and across the state."